salesking/sepa_king/README.md

   # String, max.
 70 char
   name:       'Gläubiger GmbH',

-  # OPTIONAL: Business Identifier Code (SWIFT-Code) of the creditor
+  # OPTIONAL: Business Identifier Code (SWIFT-Code) of the creditor.
+Do not pass for Swiss Direct Debits
   # String, 8 or 11 char
   bic:        'BANKDEFFXXX',

+  # Optional: Clearing System Member Identifier of the creditor.
+Only for Swiss Direct Debits
+  # String, 3 to 5 char
+  clearing_system_member_id: '4835',

+  # Optional: ISR Participant Number for the swiss ISR debit system.
+Only for Swiss Direct Debits with ISR references
+  # Numeric, 9 digits, last digit is checkdigit recursive with modulo 10
+  isr_participant_number: '010001456',

   # International Bank Account Number of the creditor
   # String, max.
 34 chars